pallets/flask/docs/extensiondev.rst

             g.sqlite3_db.close()
             return response

-So here what the lines of code do:
+So here's what the lines of code do:

 1.  the ``__future__`` import is necessary to activate absolute imports.
     This is needed because otherwise we could not call our module